CloudRader/reservium-api/README.md

 > ⚠️ **These scripts may not run properly inside the container.
 It’s recommended to execute them locally.**
 >
-> If you previously uncommented any code for container testing, consider commenting it back.
+> If you previously uncommented any code for container testing, left it uncommenting.

 ---